atacansevim/HealthTrackerV2/README.md

 # HealthTrackerV2

-In this project, developed a health tracking application for adult men and women.
+In this project, developed a health tracking application for adults.